codefresh-io/codefresh-onprem-helm/codefresh/README.md

 ## Upgrading

-### ⚠️ Known issues

-Please check the following known issues before upgrading the chart:

-- There is [known issue](https://github.com/hashicorp/consul/issues/20722) of **hashicorp/consul** behaviour.
-If consul fails with the error `refusing to rejoin cluster because the server has been offline for more than the configured server_rejoin_age_max - consider wiping your data dir` after runtime upgrade, try to wipe out the consul volume with config data.

 ### To 2.0.0

 This major chart version change (v1.4.X -> v2.0.0) contains some **incompatible breaking change needing manual actions**.